 It’s crucial to complete and submit the required forms accurately.
 Refer to the IRS and U.S. Department of Labor websites for these forms and for detailed instructions.

-What Other Tax Credits are Available for Employers Who Hire People with Disabilities?
+Additional Tax Credits for Employers Who Hire People with Disabilities

-In addition to the Work Opportunity Tax Credit, employers may be eligible for two more incentives that relate to physical accessibility.
+In addition to the Work Opportunity Tax Credit, employers who hire people with disabilities may be eligible for additional tax incentives that relate to physical accessibility.

 To encourage businesses to improve accessibility for both employees and customers with disabilities, the Disabled Access Credit provides tax incentives for making establishments more accessible.
 Small businesses that incur expenses for architectural adaptations, equipment purchases, or services aimed at facilitating accessibility may qualify for a tax credit of up to $5,000 per year.
 A business can claim a tax credit once annually for qualifying access expenditures.